Skip to main content

 Next Steps: Add a battery to your solar system

-If you're interested in adding a solar battery to your existing or new Palmetto solar system, here are the next steps:
+If you're interested in adding a solar battery to your existing or new Palmetto solar system, here’s what to expect:

-Receive a Quote - Based on the evaluation, we’ll provide you with a detailed quote that includes the cost of the battery and installation.
+2. Receive a Quote - Based on the evaluation, we’ll provide a detailed quote that includes the cost of the battery and installation.

-Site Survey & Permitting - Once the contract is signed and financing is approved, our trusted installation partner will map the electrical work and complete required permitting.
+4. Site Survey & Permitting - Once your agreement is signed and approved, our trusted installation partner will complete a site survey and handle all required permitting.

-Installation - The installation team will install the solar battery, ensuring it is properly integrated with your existing solar panels and electrical system.
+5. Installation - The installation team will install the battery and ensure it is properly integrated with your solar system and home electrical setup.

-Post-Installation Support - Our trusted installation partners will provide ongoing support and monitoring to ensure optimal battery performance.
+6. Post-Installation Support - After installation, our trusted partners provide ongoing support and monitoring to help ensure your battery performs as expected.

-To explore all aspects of home battery backup and how it can enhance your solar system, be sure to check out Palmetto's Solar Battery Guide.
+To learn more about home battery backup and how it can enhance your solar system, view Palmetto's Solar Battery Guide.